A Little About Us

 Since 1940, the United Way of Walla Walla County and its predecessor organization, The Community Chest, have provided an effective system for supporting local non-profit health and human services in Walla Walla County.

-The work of more than 500 volunteers, on an annual basis, helps keep our fund-raising and overhead costs low.
 Our goal is to maximize the efficient use of your charitable contribution.
 We currently pass through 85 cents of every dollar raised to human service agencies.

 The United Way of Walla Walla County is a local voluntary non-profit corporation administered by a Board of Directors elected by contributors.
 All contributions, unless otherwise designated, stay in Walla Walla County, helping local residents regardless of age, sex, race, or level of income.